apache/mxnet/docs/tutorials/basic/symbol.md

 # Symbol - Neural network graphs

-In the [previous tutorial](http://mxnet.io/tutorials/basic/ndarray.html), we introduced [NDArray](https://mxnet.incubator.apache.org/api/python/ndarray/ndarray.html), the basic data structure for manipulating data in MXNet.
+In the [previous tutorial](http://mxnet.io/tutorials/basic/ndarray.html), we introduced [`NDArray`](https://mxnet.incubator.apache.org/api/python/ndarray/ndarray.html), the basic data structure for manipulating data in MXNet.
 Just using `NDArray` by itself, we can execute a wide range of mathematical operations.
 In fact, we could define and update a full neural network just by using `NDArray`.

 `NDArray` allows you to write programs for scientific computation in an imperative fashion, making full use of the native control of any front-end language.
 Gluon API uses this approach under the hood (before hybridization) to allow for flexible and debugable networks.
 So you might wonder, why don't we just use `NDArray` for all computation?

-MXNet also provides the Symbol API, an interface for symbolic programming.
+MXNet also provides the `Symbol API`, an interface for symbolic programming.
 With symbolic programming, rather than executing operations step by step, we first define a [computation graph](https://mxnet.incubator.apache.org/versions/master/faq/visualize_graph.html).
 This graph contains placeholders for inputs and designated outputs.
 We can then compile the graph, yielding a function that can be bound to `NDArray`s and run.
-MXNet's Symbol API is similar to the network configurations used by [Caffe](http://caffe.berkeleyvision.org/) and the symbolic programming in [Theano](http://deeplearning.net/software/theano/).
+MXNet's `Symbol API` is similar to the network configurations used by [Caffe](http://caffe.berkeleyvision.org/) and the symbolic programming in [Theano](http://deeplearning.net/software/theano/).
 Gluon API takes advantage of this approach under the hood after the network has been hybridized.

 Another advantage conferred by symbolic approach is that we can optimize our functions before using them.
 For example, when we execute mathematical computations in imperative fashion, we don't know at the time that we run each operation, which values will be needed later on.
 But with symbolic programming, we declare the required outputs in advance.
 This means that we can recycle memory allocated in intermediate steps, as by performing operations in place.
 Symbolic API also uses less memory for the same network.
 Refer to [How To](http://mxnet.io/faq/index.html) and [Architecture](http://mxnet.io/architecture/index.html) section to know more.

 In our design notes, we present [a more thorough discussion on the comparative strengths of imperative and symbolic programing](http://mxnet.io/architecture/program_model.html).
-In this document, however, we'll focus on explaining how to use MXNet's Symbol API.
+In this document, however, we'll focus on explaining how to use MXNet's `Symbol API`.

 In MXNet, we can compose Symbols from other Symbols, using operators, such as simple matrix operations (e.g. `+`), or whole neural network layers (e.g. convolution layer).
 Operator can take multiple input variables, can produce multiple output symbols and can maintain internal state symbols.
 For a visual explanation of these concepts, see [Symbolic Configuration and Execution in Pictures](http://mxnet.io/api/python/symbol_in_pictures/symbol_in_pictures.html).

-To make things concrete, let's take a hands-on look at the Symbol API.
-There are a few different ways to compose a [Symbol](http://mxnet.incubator.apache.org/api/python/symbol/symbol.html).
+To make things concrete, let's take a hands-on look at the `Symbol API`.
+There are a few different ways to compose a [`Symbol`](http://mxnet.incubator.apache.org/api/python/symbol/symbol.html).

 ## Prerequisites